Nagesh Thiraiyarangam: Plot

 Tamilselvi is a social activist who is popular on Facebook for her brutally honest articles about the wrongdoings in the society.
 She lives with Dr. Shakunthala, who runs a small orphanage with a few children and provides free medical services to the underprivileged.
 Naga was the real estate broker who helped them find a house.
 It so happens that a bigger orphanage lends a helping hand to Shakunthala, with the promise of taking a few kids from her orphanage and providing better education and a future.
 She and Tamilselvi entrust an early teen girl to them and send her off but soon receive a call from her that she and many other children have been kept hostage in a bungalow.
 Tamilselvi gets a ride from Naga and sets out to investigate and rescue the kids.
 She is horrified to find that the politician is making a deal with a foreign corporate company for exporting unlimited human blood for them to extract the blood plasma and use it for various cosmetic purposes, thereby commercializing it.
 The politician is making use of the orphan children's blood to achieve this target, and the local police officer is his aide.
 The girl from Shakunthala's orphanage is raped by the police officer, all of her blood is drawn by doctors for the plasma, and she is then killed.
 Tamilselvi records all of this and tries to escape with Naga's help.
-Naga is oblivious to all the danger that she might be in and just drops her home, but she is captured and attacked by the politician's henchmen at the abandoned theater and is thrown into the well when she is still alive and is left there to die.
+Naga is oblivious to all the danger that she might be in and just drops her home, but she is captured and attacked by the politician's henchmen at the abandoned theater, where they throw her alive in a well and fed to the catfishes thrown by the politician in the well.

 All the evidences that Tamilselvi collected for Facebook are destroyed, and Shakunthala is killed.
 Tamilselvi's spirit has been waiting for revenge since then, and when she realizes that Naga is back in the theater, she makes use of his tiny paper cut wound to possess him through blood contact, and that is how she had murdered all those men who helped the politician.
 Meanwhile, the politician and the Nambudiri perform an exorcism at the theater, and it is here that Naga is dismayed to learn that his brother is also a part of the politician's team as a doctor that draws all the blood.
 A fight ensues, and a possessed Naga tries to kill his brother and the politician but is subdued by the Nambudiri's mantras.
 Tamilselvi is enraged and ultimately uses blood contact again with Naga's brother's bleeding wound and possesses him instead.
-She makes him kill the politician and himself.
+She makes him throw the politician into the same well and later makes him kill himself by jumping in it.
 Now that she is avenged, Tamiselvi's spirit leaves the theater.
-Naga and his family are finally able to live in peace.
+Naga sells the theater successfully and gets his sister married.